nagasella/esa/README.md

 ## More about components

 Components contain data for entities, and they represent the _columns_ of an entity table: at the crossing of each column (component ID) and row (entity ID) there is a component for an entity.
-Out of all the components available in an entity table, each entity will own only some of them.
+Out of all the components available in an entity table, each entity will only own some of them.
 Components can be of any data type, both simple (`int`, `bool`, ...) or complex (`struct`, ...).
-More than one component with the same data type is allowed; however, each component should have an associated integer index, called [tag](#tags-and-updaters).
+More than one component with the same data type is allowed; however, each component needs to be identified by a unique integer index, called [tag](#tags-and-updaters).
 Such index should be between `0` and the maximum number of components allowed for the table (as explained in the [previous section](#more-about-entity-tables)).

-In the example above, we have:
+In the example above, we have defined an entity table with a maxium  of 2 components.
+We define their tags like this:

 ```cpp
 #define VELOCITY 0
 #define SPRITE 1
 ```

-The coresponding components are defined as follows:
+The coresponding components are:

 ```cpp
 struct velocity